 With hurricane season upon us in South Florida, it’s now time to start thinking about preparations you should take to protect your home.
 While there is an extensive list of easy annual tips to follow, one precaution that often goes overlooked is proper AC maintenance.
-Here the expert technicians at Art Plumbing, AC & Electric in Boca Raton explain everything you need to know to prepare your AC for hurricane season and when to leave it to the professionals.
+Here the expert technicians at Art Plumbing, Air Conditioning & Electric in Boca Raton explain everything you need to know to prepare your AC for hurricane season and when to leave it to the professionals.

 Whether you’re a native Floridian or a recent transplant, our often-incredible hurricane season is no joke in the Sunshine State.
 Beginning on June 1 and lasting throughout November 30, Florida’s hurricane season usually sees peak activity between mid-August and late October when the Atlantic Ocean and the Gulf of Mexico are warmest.